Eubank Jr: I will never cut sparring sessions

 Story highlights

-- Carl Frampton cuts sparring to reduce risk of brain damage
+- Carl Frampton cuts sparring sessions

-- Eubank confident of taking George Groves' world title
+- Eubank confident of beating George Groves

 (CNN)